carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   2. It is required a design for a highly resilient hybrid cloud architecture connecting an on-premises data center and AWS.
 The network should include AWS Direct Connect (DX).
 Which DX configuration offers the HIGHEST resiliency?
      - The most resilient solution is to configure DX connections at multiple DX locations.
 This ensures that any issues impacting a single DX location do not affect availability of the network connectivity to AWS.

-###### AWS Direct Connect Plus VPN
+###### AWS Direct Connect + VPN

 ![AWS Direct Connect Plus VPN](https://digitalcloud.training/wp-content/uploads/2022/01/VPC-3.jpg)

-- What: **IPSec VPN connection** over private lines (Direct Connect)
+- What: **IPSec VPN connection** (encryption) over private lines (Direct Connect), combination of one or more AWS Direct Connect dedicated network connections with the Amazon VPC VPN.
 - When: Need the **added security of encrypted tunnels over Direct Connect**
 - Pros: More secure (in theory) than Direct Connect alone.
 This combination provides an IPsec-encrypted private connection that also reduces network costs, increases bandwidth throughput, and provides a more consistent network experience than internet-based VPN connections.
 - Cons: More complexity introduced by VPN layer
 - How: Work with your existing data networking provider
+- Use Case: An organization is extending a secure development environment into AWS.
+They have already secured the VPC including removing the Internet Gateway and setting up a Direct Connect connection.
+What else needs to be done to add encryption?
+  - Setup a Virtual Private Gateway (VPG) => A VPG is used to setup an AWS VPN which you can use in combination with Direct Connect to encrypt all data that traverses the Direct Connect link.=> This combination provides an IPsec-encrypted private connection
+  - Note: IPSec encryption is not possible to be enabled on the Direct Connect connection => It requires a VPN connection to encrypt the traffic.

 ###### VPN CloudHub

 ![VPN CloudHub](https://digitalcloud.training/wp-content/uploads/2022/01/VPC-4.jpg)

-- What: Connect locations in a **hub and spoke manner** using AWSs Virtual Private Gateway
+- What: Connect locations in a **hub and spoke manner** using AWSs `Virtual Private Gateway`
 - When: Link remote offices for backup or primary WAN access to AWS resources and each other
 - Pros: Reuses existing Internet connections; supports BGP routes to direct traffic
 - Cons: Dependent on Internet connections; no inherent redundancy
-- How: Assign multiple Customer Gateways to a Virtual Private Gateway, each with their own BGP ASN and unique IP ranges
+- How: Assign multiple Customer Gateways to a Virtual Private Gateway, each with their own BGP ASN and unique IP ranges.
+It can be conbined with Direct Connect.

 ###### Software VPN